Jerzy Mondschein: Prisoner of war

 Mondschein was a member of the crew of Vickers Wellington Mark Ic (serial number “R1215”) on the night of 7–8 November 1941, attacking the German city of Mannheim.
 His aircraft was flown by Sergeant Blicharz and it took off at 18:03 hours GMT.
 The bomber did not return and last reported at 20:55 hours stating that they had attacked the target.
 Its entire crew were made prisoner of war near the Luftwaffe airfield at St. Trond, Belgium.
 Mondscein went straight into the prison camp system.

 He ended up as Prisoner No. 680 in prisoner of war camp Stalag Luft III in the province of Lower Silesia near the town of Sagan (now Żagań in Poland).

 The Merlin-engined Wellington Mark II.
 This aircraft actually belongs to No. 104 Sqn.

-As a prisoner of war Mondschein was a perfect member of any escaping group: he spoke German fluently, he was a skilled tailor who could re-design blankets or British military uniform into passable civilian clothing, he had experience with cutting concrete and could hide cut sections with great skill and was an avid collator of useful information.
+As a prisoner of war Mondschein had several skills that were valuable to the escaping group: he spoke German fluently, he was a skilled tailor who could re-design blankets or British military uniform into passable civilian clothing, he had experience with cutting concrete and could hide cut sections and was a collator of useful information.

-Mondschein cut out the concrete section to form the access point for tunnel "Dick" in Hut 122 and made a superb replacement which was undetectable.
+Mondschein cut out the concrete section to form the access point for tunnel "Dick" in Hut 122 and made a replacement which was undetectable.

-Housed in Hut 110 he bravely pushed on through bouts of depression when he spent nights unable to sleep and apparently accurately predicted his fate.
+Housed in Hut 110 he pushed on through bouts of depression when he spent nights unable to sleep and apparently accurately predicted his fate.